cbochs/grapple.nvim/README.md

 * `none`: Tags are ephemeral and deleted on exit
 * `global`: Tags are scoped to a global namespace
+* `static`: Tags are scoped to neovim's initial working directory
 * `directory`: Tags are scoped to the current working directory
-* `static`: Tags are scoped to neovim's initial working directory
+* `git`: Tags are scoped to the current git repository.
+Will fall back to `static` if a git repository is not found
-* `lsp`: Tags are scoped using the `root_dir` of the current buffer's attached LSP server
+* `lsp`: Tags are scoped using the `root_dir` of the current buffer's attached LSP server.
+Will fall back to `static` if an LSP server is not attached

 **Used during plugin setup**